cloudfoundry/diego-notes/proposals/placement_pools.md

 ```
 This says that *no* tags are required or disallowed.
 Cells 1-9 satisfy this `constraint`.

-Here is a `constrant` that requires a workload run on `staging` Cells:
+Here is a `constraint` that requires a workload run on `staging` Cells:
 ```
 Constraint: {
     Require: ["staging"],